pitriq/flutter_redux_boilerplate/README.md

 **Presentation** widgets just receive and show props (usually coming from container widgets).
 **Screens** are presentation widgets too, with the difference they hold other widgets to form screens.
 They're rendered in `main.dart` routes.

-**Styles** directory holds some Maps used to style your app consistently.
+**Styles** directory holds some Maps used to style the app consistently.

-`main.dart` is the entry point of the app.
+`main.dart` is the application's entry point.
 There you set up your StoreProvider and your routes.

 ## Inspiration